 Agastache rugosa.
 Perennial.

 Very delightful aromatic leaves for tea with a sweet minty licorice flavor.
 One of Andrew’s favorite herbs for tea, second only to wild yerba buena.
-The beautiful blue spikes of flowers can grow to 8” long & provide excellent forage for beneficial insects.
-Blooms over a long period & especially well late in the season.
+The beautiful blue spikes of flowers can grow to 8” long and provide excellent forage for beneficial insects.
+Blooms over a long period and especially well late in the season.
 Leaves are best harvested before flowering & are a delicious addition to salad mixes.
 For tea we like them best fresh, but dried leaves are also good.
-It can be harvested like basil by coppicing the young stems for continuous regrowth & cutting.
-As a healing plant it can be helpful for cold symptoms & as an aromatic it can stimulate digestion, circulation, & general energy.
-As beneficial insect forage, Frank Morton recommends pairing Korean Licorice Mint with fennel for attracting & feeding beneficial insects, honey bees & birds bountifully in the autumn.
+It can be harvested like basil by coppicing the young stems for continuous regrowth and cutting.
+As a healing plant it can be helpful for cold symptoms and as an aromatic it can stimulate digestion, circulation, and general energy.
+As beneficial insect forage, Frank Morton recommends pairing Korean Licorice Mint with fennel for attracting and feeding beneficial insects, honey bees and birds bountifully in the autumn.